dualcube/moowoodle/readme.txt

 == Changelog ==

+= 3.0 – 2021-01-20 =
+* Fix - Major revamp of the plugin structure and flow.

 = 2.4 =
-* Fix - Firstname and lastname data not store
+* Fix - Firstname and lastname data not store.

 = 2.3 =
 * Added - Moodle 3.8.3 compatibility